VNDK definition tool

 dlsym

-This output shows that libc.so depends on 6 functions exported from libdl.so.
-If both the --symbol option and --revert option are specified, the symbols used by the user will be printed.
+This output shows that libc.so depends on six functions exported from libdl.so.
+If both the --symbol option and --revert option are specified, the symbols used by the user are printed.